LeandroClares/Coursera/README.md

 Repository created for the purposes of studying and sharing the work carried out.

-Plataforma Coursera
+Coursera plataform

-Course1: Tools for Data Science
+Tools for Data Science

 Link: https://www.coursera.org/learn/open-source-tools-for-data-science?specialization=introduction-data-science